-'90s kids love to remember the fun movies of their childhood, but looking back on them with an adult perspective almost inevitably reveals some unspeakably dumb stuff.
-Although these kids movies from the '90s will likely always have a place in the hearts of millions of millenials, the truth is that most have aged like a lukewarm wad of Gak.
-Many of these so-called classics are actually twisted, dark, and messed up kids movies.
+Kids from the '90s love to remember the fun movies of their childhood, but looking back on them with an adult perspective almost inevitably reveals some unspeakably dumb stuff.
+Although these kids' movies from the '90s will likely always have a place in the hearts of millions of Millennials, the truth is that most have aged like a lukewarm wad of Gak.
+Many of these so-called classics are actually twisted, dark, and messed up kids' movies.

 Tony Perkis (Ben Stiller) abusing the fat kids at Camp Hope is definitely illegal and terrible, but that's only the most obvious problem with Heavyweights.
 The relationship Camp Hope has with their rival, Camp MVP, is far worse.
 The neighboring camp is full of jerk athletic kids, sure, but it's also run by an incredibly aggressive and abusive staff.
 Who’s in charge there, professional bullies?

-The adults at Camp MVP must be on a healthy diet of steroids and cocaine, otherwise they would never drive a boat full of children across a lake just so they can yell ”You stink!
+The adults at Camp MVP must be on a healthy diet of steroids and coke, otherwise they would never drive a boat full of children across a lake just so they can yell ”You stink!
 You stink!
 You stink!
-You stink!” to a bunch of overweight kids who could actually be struggling with glandular issues.
+You stink!” to a bunch of kids who could actually be struggling with various issues.
 Bullying is always bad, but that kind of adult-on-child sanctioned verbal attack is next-level cruel.

 Kazaam (Shaquille O'Neal) is a weird, mean genie who manipulates a kid just so he can free himself and start a rap career.
 To clarify: that is literally the plot of Kazaam.
 Kazaam barely helps Max (Francis Capra), and he mostly goofs around while Max is in danger.
 Oh, and he signs a record contract.